rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 #### Can I reboot my server?

 Yes.
-On the details page for the server in the cloud control panel, select **Actions > Reboot**.
-This method is useful if the server is unresponsive.
+On the server details page for the server in the Cloud Control Panel, select **Actions > Reboot**.
+Use this method if the server is unresponsive.

 #### Am I billed if my server is powered off?